vwilson05/real-estate-management/docs/ui_ux.md

 - **User Journey Mapping:** Create user journey maps to understand and optimize the interactions across the app.

 ## Implementation Considerations
-- **CSS Frameworks:** Consider using utility-first frameworks like Tailwind CSS or similar to manage styling and support theme toggling.
+- **CSS Frameworks:** Use Tailwind CSS for utility-first styling and theme support.
-- **Component Libraries:** Leverage existing component libraries or design systems that support responsive and accessible UI elements.
+- **Component Libraries:** Leverage Tremor for data visualization and UI components.
 - **Decoupled UI Layer:** Ensure the UI layer is separated from business logic, allowing for easier updates and maintenance.
+- **Theme Implementation:** Use CSS variables with HSL values for consistent theming across the application.

 ## Final Thoughts
 Focus on continuous improvement by gathering user feedback, analyzing usage patterns, and iterating on the design to ensure that the final product remains clean, modern, and exceptionally intuitive.